hdamker/project-administration/documentation/project-admin-bulk-repository-adminstration.md

 ### Current Operations
 - **disable-wiki**: Safely disables GitHub wiki on repositories (only if wiki has no content)
 - **add-changelog-codeowners**: Adds release management team as reviewers for CHANGELOG file changes (both .MD and .md variants)
+- **add-changelog-file**: Adds template CHANGELOG.md file to repositories that have neither changelog nor releases
 - **update-swagger-links**: Migrates swagger editor links to CAMARA's dedicated swagger-ui instance (in files)
 - **update-swagger-links-releases**: Migrates swagger editor links to CAMARA's dedicated swagger-ui instance (in release descriptions)